PHOTOX/promdens/README.md

 # Promoted Density Approach code

-`promdens.py` is a code implementing Promoted Density Approach (PDA) and its version for windowing (PDAW) freely available to the scientific community under MIT license.
+`promdens` is a Python code implementing Promoted Density Approach (PDA) and its version for windowing (PDAW) freely available to the scientific community under MIT license.

 ### Installation
 The code is published on PyPI and can be installed via pip